A Variational Framework for the Complexity of PDE Solutions: Computability Theory in Banach Spaces

+where $C_q\in \mathbb{N}$ denotes the maximal (polynomial) cost of computing the product of a single coefficient and its corresponding basis function.

+In particular, if the residual converges exponentially fast as in~\eqref{eq:conv_upper_bnd}, then achieving an accuracy of order $2^{-N}$ requires a polynomial number of operations.
+Indeed, since $n = \mathcal{O}(N)$ suffices, we obtain

-Equivalently, the function $f$ can be approximated with precision $2^{-N}$ in at least $\mathcal{S}(N)$ operations, where $\mathcal{S}:\mathbb{N}\rightarrow \mathbb{N}$ is a super-polynomial function satisfying $N^{r}=\mathcal{O}(\mathcal{S}(N))$ for all $r \in \mathbb{N}$. \end{definition} The next result presents a characterization of Banach spaces with a computability structure. \begin{theorem} Let $X$ be a Banach space such that the space of continuous functions $C^0\subseteq X$ is effectively dense in $X$, i.e., for every $f\in X$ there exists a sequence $(q_n)_{n\in\mathbb{N}}\subseteq C^0$ converging effectively to $f$.
+which yields polynomial complexity. \end{remark} The next result presents a characterization of Banach spaces with a computability structure. \begin{theorem} Let $X$ be a Banach space such that the space of continuous functions $C^0\subseteq X$ is effectively dense in $X$, i.e., for every $f\in X$ there exists a sequence $(q_n)_{n\in\mathbb{N}}\subseteq C^0$ converging effectively to $f$.
 Then, the space $X$ has a computability structure. \end{theorem} \begin{proof} The proof is given in the Appendix~\ref{appendix_A}. \end{proof} \begin{remark} Using the standard result that $C^0_c(\Omega)$ spaces are dense in $L^2(\Omega)$ \cite{Rudin1986-qe}, it follows that Sobolev spaces are a natural example of Banach spaces equipped with a computability structure. \end{remark} Following the definitions of computability presented in this section, we can establish the computability and complexity of the Sobolev cubature approximation of the loss functionals and their corresponding Euler updates. \begin{proposition} Let $f\in H^k(\Omega)$ be an $H^k$-computable function, then the $k$-th order Sobolev cubature

 is computable.
-Furthermore, if $f$ is an $H^k$-computable function in polynomial time, then $I^k_n[f]$ is computable in polynomial time. \end{proposition} \begin{proof} The proof of Proposition~\ref{prop:comp_cub} can be found in Appendix~\ref{appendix_A}. \end{proof} Following Proposition~\ref{prop:comp_cub} we can characterize the computability of the explicit Euler gradient flow. \begin{corollary} Let $\mathcal{L}^n:C^0(\Omega)\rightarrow \mathbb{R}_+$ be a loss of the form
+Furthermore, if $f$ is an $H^k$-computable function in polynomial-time, then $I^k_n[f]$ is computable in polynomial-time. \end{proposition} \begin{proof} The proof of Proposition~\ref{prop:comp_cub} can be found in Appendix~\ref{appendix_A}. \end{proof} Following Proposition~\ref{prop:comp_cub} we can characterize the computability of the explicit Euler gradient flow. \begin{corollary} Let $\mathcal{L}^n:C^0(\Omega)\rightarrow \mathbb{R}_+$ be a loss of the form

 with $f_n\in \Pi_{n}(\Omega)$ a computable polynomial, and $\mathcal{F}:\Pi_{n}(\Omega)\rightarrow \Pi_{n}(\Omega)$ a differentiable operator with $\mathcal{F}[u_n]$ and $\nabla\mathcal{F}[u_n]$ being $C^0$-computable functions.
 Then, the $k$-th iteration of the explicit Euler gradient flow is $C^0$-computable. \end{corollary} \begin{proof} The full gradient of the loss is given by